CrowdStrike/perseus/CONTRIBUTING.md

 diminishing returns, any changes that reduce code coverage will receive pushback.
 We don't want people to spend days trying to bump coverage from 97% to 98%, often at the expense of code clarity, but that doesn't mean that we're okay with making things worse.

+## Creating a Local Database

+As mentioned above, we use Docker Compose to streamline the process of standing up a local database for testing.
+There are only a few steps.

+0) Optionally, edit `docker-compose.yml` to specify a different default user and/or password for PostgreSQL
+1) Run `docker-compose up` from the root folder to create and start the PostreSQL container
+2) Using the tool of your choice, connect to the empty `perseus` database at `localhost:5432` and run the creation script at `internal/store/create_database.sql`

+That's it.
+You now have a local Perseus database ready to populate with all of your Go module dependencies.